saltstack/salt/doc/ref/cli/salt-key.rst

     Delete all keys

-.. option:: -c CONFIG, --config=CONFIG
+.. option:: -c CONFIG_DIR, --config-dir=CONFIG_dir

-    The master configuration file needs to be read to determine where the Salt keys are stored via the pki_dir configuration value;
-    default=/etc/salt/master
+    The location of the Salt configuration directory, this directory contains the configuration files for Salt master and minions.
+The default location on most systems is /etc/salt.

 .. option:: -p PRINT, --print=PRINT